Frequently Asked Questions

 GEN 00004

-Question: For the auctions with three products (12/24/36 month terms), will all three products be procured simultaneously during the auction?
-Will three different prices be associated with the products?
+Question: For the auctions with two products (12 and 24 month terms), will both products be procured simultaneously during the auction?
+Will two different prices be associated with the products?

 Answer: For auctions with more than one product, all products will be procured simultaneously in the auction.
 Each product will have its own price.